Cloud Sovereignty Index

 What is the Cloud Sovereignty Index?

 It is a structured self-assessment instrument that lets organisations evaluate how well a cloud service supports their digital sovereignty goals.
-You answer a set of questions about a cloud provider or deployment, and the tool produces a weighted score from 0–100% and a SEAL level from 0 (No Sovereignty) to 4 (Full Digital Sovereignty).
+You answer a set of questions about a cloud provider or deployment, and the tool produces a weighted score from 0–100% and a result level — a 0–4 assurance level (SEAL for EU-CSF, CSL for CSI Composite) for EU/EEA assessments, or a Progressive Sovereignty Maturity tier (Dependent, Managed Dependency, Strategic Autonomy, Sovereign) for non-EU assessments.

 Why does this tool exist?